LibrIT/passhport/docs/installation-and-configuration/use-postgresql-as-backend.rst

 If you did not use the packaged version of passhport (deb/rpm), proceed as follow.
 If you used the package version, go directly below, to the `PostgreSQL configuration`_.

-Before installing python libs, be sure to have *pg_config* in your $PATH.
+Before installing python libs, be sure to have *pg_config* in your $PATH and some postgres libraries.

-For Debian, install postgresql-common
+For Debian, install *postgresql-common* and *postgresql-server-dev-9.6*

 .. code-block:: none

-  # apt install postgresql-common
+  # apt install postgresql-common postgresql-server-dev-9.6

 For CentOS, install postgresql :